Henry Bruère: Family

 Henry Bruère's more radical sibling, Robert W. Bruère, was an advisor to former President Theodore Roosevelt when the latter was forming his National Progressive Party leading up to the Bull Moose convention.
 Robert Bruere was a member of the Socialist Party for two years, 1909 and 1910, but became disenchanted with Marxism after he decided it was not suited to the American experience.
 Nonetheless, he did attend the infamous Barrows' dinner of 1934, which was alleged to be the beginnings of an American socialist revolution during the Great Depression.
 Robert Bruere was also an early proponent of vocational education.
 Also removing to New York City from Missouri was Henry's sister, Mina Bruère, a feminist and banking executive in her own right.

 Education

-Bruère considered the practice of law, and matriculated at a couple schools (including Harvard) before undertaking doctoral studies at Columbia University.
+Bruère considered the practice of law and matriculated at a couple schools (including Harvard and New York University) before undertaking doctoral studies at Columbia University.
 He had been born at St. Charles, Missouri in 1882, and "came East" to study at Cornell University, where he rowed Freshman crew.
-He took his bachelor's degree at the University of Chicago.
+He took his bachelor's degree in 1901 at the University of Chicago.